Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 September 17, 2018

-The Kingdom of God: Creator's Rights
+Kingdom of God: Creator's Rights

 and unseen.
-If we do not establish the concept of a universal Creator right from the beginning, then there is no way
+If we do not establish the concept of a universal creator right from the beginning, then there is no way

-we or anyone else will ever understand the true nature of the Kingdom.
+we or anyone else will ever understand the true nature of the kingdom.
 Consequently, people must be brought to

-the understanding or, even more so, revelation that there is a Creator behind all things, regardless of what we call
+the understanding or, even more so, revelation that there is a creator behind all things, regardless of what we call

-this Creator.
+this creator.
 To this point, we need not make this complex with religious explanations; put all that aside.

 amazing.
 Take any plant and observe how it grows and what it produces, as if some unseen hand or force is directing